-Destiny 2 is a sci-fi open-world first-person shooter developed by Bungie (in conjunction with Vicarious Visions and High Moon) and published by Activision for the Xbox One and PlayStation 4 on September 6, 2017.
-It was later released for the PC on October 24, 2017 as the first third-party title for Blizzard's Battle.net service).
+Destiny 2 is a sci-fi open-world first-person shooter developed by Bungie (along with Vicarious Visions and High Moon) and published by Activision for the Xbox One and PlayStation 4 on September 6, 2017, with a later release for the PC on October 24, 2017 (as the first third-party title for Blizzard's Battle.net service).
 It was made free-to-play on October 1, 2019.

 The game received two beta testing periods: one for consoles (from July 18, 2017 to July 25, 2017) and one for PC (from August 28, 2017 to August 31, 2017).
 Those who pre-ordered received exclusive early access to the beta.